Tonight's the Night (Gonna Be Alright): Background and lyrics

 According to Dan Peek of America, Stewart's inspiration for "Tonight's the Night" was America's Top 30 hit "Today's the Day": Peek recalls that one evening when he and Stewart were playing together in Peek's home recording studio: "I played 'Today's the Day', the song I had been working on.
 Rod said that he liked it and that it gave him an idea for a song.
 Of course after his recording of 'Tonight's the Night' came out I laughed when I remembered what he'd said.
 I'm sure I probably smacked my forehead and said: 'Why didn't I think of that?'"

 The song features a French spoken part from Britt Ekland who was Stewart's girlfriend at the time.
 While primarily recorded at Muscle Shoals, the final vocal was recorded at Caribou Ranch studios, where Stewart, Ekland and producer Tom Dowd spent several days.
 The high-altitude result was a vocal an octave higher than "sea-based" versions.
 The saxophone solo is by Jerry Jumonville.

 The song was originally banned by the BBC and protested by Reverend Jesse Jackson, due to its suggestive lyric: "C'mon angel, my heart's on fire/Don't deny your man's desire/You'd be a fool to stop this tide/Spread your wings and let me come inside."
 Some radio stations play edits of the song, shortening the coda, as well as the whispers, because they were deemed to be too suggestive for airplay, where the songs could be banned from being played on the air.

-Record World said that "Here Stewart's as relaxed and moving as he can be."
+Record World said, "Here Stewart's as relaxed and moving as he can be."
+In 2024 Ultimate Classic Rock critic Michael Gallucci rated it as the 23rd greatest soft rock song, saying that it "[merged] impassioned soul with not-so-subtle sexed-up soft rock."